klaud-ctrl/dbt_boltic_air/README.md

 ## Getting started

-The repository contains a dbt project & an ERM diagram as solution to part 1.
+The repository consists of a dbt project & an ERM diagram as solution to part 1.
 Some scripts are commented for additional explanation or approaches.

-All answers to the questions can be found within this README.md file further down.
+All answers to the questions can be found within this README.md file.

 ## Part 1: Data model task

 ### Data model decision - Star Schema (Kimball)

 Following the approach of schema on read to account for the main requirement "self-serve analytics" and at the same time considering the amount of data which we will collect until 2030.
-I calculated around 6 billion rows/orders which reflects an market share of 20% from 40mio trips by 2030 (incl market growth rate).
+I calculated around 6 billion rows/orders which reflects a market share of 20% from 40mio trips by 2030 (incl market growth rate).
 - Achieve highest consumability to not overwhelm business user...
-    - little amount of tables in analytics layer or respective representation within looker
+    - little amount of tables in analytics layer or respective semantic layer within looker
-    - clear and consistent naming which aligns with the business
+    - clear and consistent naming which aligns with the business logic
 - Performance while reading the data...
-    - joins are heavy to perform and with star schema we reduce the amount of joins to a minimum by enabling at the same time a high granularity
+    - joins are heavy to perform and with star schema we can reduce the amount of joins to a minimum by enabling at the same time a high granularity

 ### Data model as ERM diagram